ChristopherBiscardi/monarch/README.md

 # Status: Proof of Concept

+Currently, this project is a proof of concept built on GraphQL, Relay, React and Docker 1.12rc2.
+The intent is to ship a Docker image which can be run to expose a GraphQL endpoint, which will be used by the UI.

 The server and client use dependencies from the root package.json because the `graphql` version needs to be exactly the same.